ucsd-cse599-s18/ucsd-cse599-s18.github.io/portfolios/index.md

-For your observation of another class, your your assignment is to observe one of the classes listed below, or any other class using an active learning technique, and answer the questions listed below, and then post your responses to these questions in a reflection document that you will post to Piazza.
+For your observation of another class, your your assignment is to observe one of the classes listed below, or any other class using an active learning technique, and answer the questions listed below, and then post your responses to these questions in a reflection document that you will post to Piazza **and include a copy of in your portfolio**.

 Each of these instructors have volunteered their class as one that incorporates some kind of active learning activity.
 The list will be expanded if/when I